caliskanmurat/qgis_easy_raster_splitter_plugin/easy_raster_splitter/README.md

 ### 2-)Extract method.
-In this method; the input raster is extraxted by the provided polygon data(in vector format).
-After the process, the extraxted parts are deleted.<br/>
+In this method; the input raster is extracted by the provided polygon data(in vector format).
+After the process, the extracted parts are deleted.<br/>

 #### a-) Extract By Feature
 The raster is extracted by features seperately.
 The names of the created rasters are read from the attribute table of the polygon data.